neomutt/test-doc/bestpractice/nativimap.md

 Do you like to try neomutt or you just would like to access your E-Mails which are stored on an IMAP Server?
-In this case the native IMAP Support of neomutt may the best way to access your mails.
+In this case the native IMAP Support of neomutt may be the best way to access your mails.

 ## Configuration